 You may be interested in an LOD if you're leasing commercial space.
 Our team can help you navigate the details of the leasing process, including interpreting your documents and leased property floor plans.
 Here's everything you need to know about a lease outline drawing, including what it is and why you need it.

-What is a Lease Outline Drawing?
+What Is a Lease Outline Drawing (LOD)?

 Why You Need a Lease Outline Drawing

-- Make sure you read the lease thoroughly
+- Read the lease thoroughly

 - Educate yourself on any lease terminology you don't understand